darylste/darylste/README.md

 # Daryl Stensland

-## 👨‍💻 Full-Stack Developer | 📚 Student @ UWS | 🌐 [Portfolio Website](https://www.daryl-stensland.com/)
+## 👨‍💻 Full-Stack Developer | 🎓 Web and Mobile Development Graduate | 🌐 [Portfolio Website](https://www.daryl-stensland.com/)

 🔭 Exploring the vast world of development, always exploring new technologies.

-🎓 Currently pursuing a Bachelor of Science in Web and Mobile Development at the University of the West of Scotland.
+🎓 Recent graduate from UWS with a Bachelor of Science in Web and Mobile Development.

-🌟 Committed to leveraging technology to solve complex challenges in the business world.

 🚀 Passionate about creating dynamic and user-friendly web experiences and eager to embrace new challenges in the tech industry.